 - undertake research for you.

-- familiarising yourself with procedures and if unsure, seek assistance
+- familiarise yourself with procedures and if unsure contact us here

-- being punctual and prepared for your role in the proceedings.
+- arrive 15 minutes prior to your hearing or conference and be prepared for your role in the proceedings.

-- raising any concerns or suggestions in a timely and constructive manner.
+- raise any concerns or suggestions in a timely and constructive manner.